yarrbakr/ZameenEye-AI/README.md

 - PostgreSQL-backed storage for spatial and operational data

 The result is a production-ready foundation for services such as wildfire/thermal anomaly monitoring, spatial hazard checks, and downstream alerting or automation pipelines.

+## What This Project Does in One Minute

+In simple terms, ZameenEye-AI takes environmental and satellite-derived signals, processes them through an AI layer, and turns them into usable alerts and backend actions.
+It is designed for situations where fast, localized, and multilingual communication matters most.

+If you are new to the project, think of it as three connected layers:

+1. Data intake: collects hazard-related information from sources such as NASA FIRMS.
+2. Intelligence layer: normalizes and interprets that data using Python-based processing and LLM inference.
+3. Delivery layer: exposes the results through an API and prepares them for alerts, voice delivery, or downstream automation.

+## Architecture Overview

+ZameenEye-AI follows a layered architecture designed for clarity, extensibility, and reliable operation:

+- Ingestion layer: Python-based scripts collect and store hazard data from external sources.
+- Intelligence layer: normalization, validation, multilingual rendering, and LLM-assisted reasoning transform raw signals into structured output.
+- Application layer: a TypeScript/Node.js backend exposes API endpoints and persists operational data in PostgreSQL through TypeORM.
+- Delivery layer: the platform prepares data for downstream alerts, voice delivery, and future automation workflows.

+This design makes it easier to evolve the system without tightly coupling data collection, inference, and user-facing services.

 ## Repository Structure